 There are two dimensions to the tax picture when talking about rental properties.
 First, there’s the tax you pay on rental income paid to you.
 Second, there’s the taxes you might pay if you were to sell a rental property for a profit.

-In terms of taxes on rental income, that income is subject to the same treatment as any earned income you might have from working or side-hustling.
+In terms of taxes on rental income, that income is taxed as ordinary income but is not subject to self-employment taxes, distinguishing it from wages or side-hustle earnings.
 In other words, rental income is taxed as ordinary income at whatever your regular tax bracket may be for the year.
 The good news is that you can reduce what you owe in income taxes on rental income by claiming deductions for depreciation and rental expenses, such as maintenance, upkeep and repairs.

 Long-term capital gains tax rates, on the other hand, are set at 0%, 15% and 20%, based on your income.
 These rates apply to properties held for longer than one year.
 If you own rental property as an investment year over year, you may be more likely to deal with the long-term capital gains tax rate.